gecio/anycastd/README.md

 !
 ```

-This creates a single unnumbered BGP session over wich we can route the service prefixes.
+This creates a single unnumbered BGP session over which we can route the service prefixes.
 The most important statement here is `redistribute static` for both IPv4 and IPv6, instructing [FRRouting] to redistribute the static routes containing the service prefixes that will later be created by `anycastd`.

 ### Cabourotte configuration